pminasandra/tracktorlive/README.md

 🧪 Real-world Use Cases
 ----------------------

-We provide five complete examples to demonstrate the capabilities of this software.
+We provide eight complete tutorials to demonstrate the capabilities of this software.
+See out [list of tutorials](tutorials/README.md) to know more.

-- [Visualise](./examples/zzx-visualise): simply track animals and add tracked contours and centroids to the video.
-- [Arduino-comm](./examples/zx-arduino-comm): trigger an LED to turn on on an Arduino board when an animal is within a certain location
-- [Looming stimulus](./examples/zy-looming-video): play a brief video (or, indeed, run any shell command) when an animal is in movement.
-- [Registration](./examples/zzz-registration): save to disk a smaller video with the tracked individual at the centre (ideal for later steps including posture recognition and so on)
-- [Chunking](./examples/zz-video-chunking): record videos only when two individuals are interacting with each other.

-While these are the uses so far, we encourage users to try more things.
+While these are the uses we have explored so far, we encourage users to try more things.
 We have discussed as potential future applications, e.g., 3D tracking using 3 cameras, and camera control to select recording device based on individual's location.